Last updated on January 6, 2023

 Force of Will | Illustration by Terese Nielsen

-Commander has become Magic’s most-played format in the past few years despite its origin as a way for players and organizers to keep themselves entertained between tournament rounds.
+Commander became Magic’s most-played format in the past several years despite its origin as a way for players and organizers to keep themselves entertained between tournament rounds.
 The format has since grown beyond a way to pass the time, and one of those changes is the rise of the Duel Commander format.

 Duel Commander is an adapted rule set that takes Commander from a multiplayer format to 1v1 while still keeping the original essence.
 But there are important changes, like a different banlist.
 After all, what’s broken in a 1v1 context is really different from what’s broken in multiplayer games.